LarsBodewig/Gradle-API/README.md

 to upload the API stopped.
 Feel free to fork and deploy your desired version of the API yourself.

 I am not affiliated with Gradle, Inc. in any way.

+## "I am looking for version X.Y.Z of Gradle!"

+This project is a continuation of [Gradle Plugins' Gradle-API](https://github.com/gradle-plugins/gradle-api) project.
+They already published most versions up `8.11`.

+For missing versions `>8.11`, feel free to create an issue.